rhodesbeckett/centry/README.md

 > This project is a Vue SPA using vue router with a REST API backend built on express js

 Our application (frontend) is deployed at the following [link](https://www.ecoswap.space).
-The backend of the API is deployed [here](https://api.ecoswap.space).
+> Important the URL domain must have www otherwise you will not see our website The backend of the API is deployed [here](https://api.ecoswap.space).

 The Github repo of the frontend is [here](https://github.com/jsamaze/EcoSwap-frontend).